cybera/knife-freezer/README.md

 knife-freezer
 =============

-Knife plugin to store and retrieve node attributes via a databag
+Knife plugin to store and retrieve node attributes via a databag.
+You need to first create a databag of the name ENVIRONMENT_freezer where ENVIRONMENT is your chef_environment.
+For example, the _default environment would use a databag with the name: _default_freezer.

 # Installation #